 But how to get rid of your old phone?
 Don’t just throw it to your dog as a chew toy – you can get some serious bucks out of it to get your new phone with a simple trade-in.

-If you’re a Verizon customer or are interested in switching carriers and getting a new device, that’s where the Verizon Wireless trade-in program comes in.
+Of course, we can take care of that for you.
+However, Verizon also takes used devices with its own specialized program, whether you’re a current customer or looking at becoming one.
 Simply walk into your nearest Verizon store or go online, get your phone’s trade-in value, and kiss your old phone goodbye.

-The Verizon device trade-in program is designed to earn you credit for your old phone, tablet, or wearable—“credit” being the operative word.
+Its program is designed to earn you credit for your old phone, tablet, or wearable—“credit” being the operative word.
 With Verizon, your main payment options are either instant credit, account credit, or an electronic Verizon gift card depending on whether you are an existing or future Verizon Wireless customer.
-However, if store credit isn’t your thing, there is also an option to receive your payment through PayPal as well.

 |•||Instant credit: Only available for existing Verizon customers who are adding a new line or upgrading their current device, depending on eligibility; can be used immediately towards down payments, for the purchase of accessories, etc.|

-If you want to trade-in your sleepy iPhone 7 or another glorified paperweight device through Verizon, the easiest way to do so is through their online trade-in platform.
-In-store trade-ins are also accepted; just be sure to bring your device into your store to complete the process.
+If you want to trade-in your older, worn out device or another glorified paperweight through Verizon, the easiest way to do so is through their online trade-in platform.
+In-store trade-ins are also accepted, though COVID rules certainly apply.
+You just need to bring your device into the store (after checking precautions) and go from there.